sbluhm/gnucash-qif-import/README.md

     ./import.py -v -f ~/my-accounts.gnucash mtp:.*.qif

-You can use the `--dry-run` option to do a safe trial run.
+You can use the `--dry-run` option to do a safe trial run if you use a file based GnuCash file.
+The dry run does not work on DB backends (i.e. all data is always written)
 In order to be able to safely repeat the above command without getting a bunch of duplicate transactions (and to speed up the stupidly slow MTP access), the import.py script remembers the imported file names in `~/.gnucash-qif-import-cache.json`.